 Plenty of history was made on May 22, 1986, as the Montreal Canadiens beat the Calgary Flames 1-0 in Game 4 of the Stanley Cup Final.
 Goaltender Patrick Roy made 15 saves to pick up his first of 23 career playoff shutouts, the second-most all-time.
 Claude Lemieux scored the game’s only goal for his fourth game-winning goal of the postseason, setting a rookie record.
 The Canadiens also became the first team to win 10 home games in one playoff year and the first ever to win 100 Stanley Cup Final games.

 One year later, on May 22, 1987, Ron Sutter had three assists as the Flyers overcame a 3-0 deficit midway through the game for a 5-3 win over the Oilers in Game 3 of the Stanley Cup Final.
-It was the Flyers’ first win of the series that they eventually lost in seven games.
+It was the Flyers’ first win of the series but they eventually lost in seven games.